mdppml/mdppml.github.io/_pages/openings.md

 We especially welcome postdocs with fellowships.
 I'd be happy to support you, also after you apply to our group.

+# PhD Student Position – Privacy-Preserving Rare Disease Analysis

+We are seeking a highly motivated PhD candidate to join our DFG-funded project on **privacy-preserving rare disease analysis**.
+The project focuses on developing secure methods for variant filtering, prioritization, and rare-variant association studies.

+**Responsibilities include:**
+- Research on secure algorithms and protocols
+- Development and integration of methods for variant analysis
+- Implementation within an open-source framework
+- Dissemination of research findings

+**Requirements:**
+- Master’s degree (or equivalent) in Computer Science, Bioinformatics, Mathematics, or related fields
+- Interest or background in cryptography, machine learning, or bioinformatics
+- Strong programming skills and analytical abilities

+For further details and application instructions, please [download the full PDF](./PhD_Position_Details.pdf).

+**Application Deadline:** 30.04.2025

 ### Master projects
 If you are a Master student at University of Tübingen looking for a Master project, contact me (or any group member) per email or stop by my office.